Europe’s Energy Transition in 2026: Why EVs Are Becoming Critical Grid Assets

 Eliis Oru

-March 20, 2026
+March 30, 2026

 From Passive Loads to Flexible Demand

 Traditionally, electricity demand was predictable and largely inflexible.
 Power plants ramped up or down to match consumption.
+Today, the system is reversing:

-Solar and wind output fluctuates with weather
+• Solar and wind generation fluctuate with weather

-Spot price swings increasing across European markets
+• Price volatility increasing across European markets

-Emerging in urban centres and renewable-rich regions
+• Grid congestion emerging in urban and renewable-rich regions

 The Scale of the Opportunity